 When this happens, working with the insurance company to try to get medical bills paid can be frustrating and painful.
 Fortunately, an attorney can help.

-Our Experienced Georgia Attorneys Have Strategies
+Our Experienced Georgia Attorneys Can Protect Your Right to Recovery

 Are you drowning in medical bills after being hurt in a motorcycle crash that wasn't your fault?
-The skilled personal injury attorneys with can help you pursue the compensation you deserve and get your medical bills paid now.
+The skilled personal injury attorneys with Van Sant Law can help you pursue the compensation you deserve and get your medical bills paid now.
 We have extensive experience working with both insurance companies and healthcare providers on behalf of our clients.